 Apply to Form a Group

-Employees interested in forming an ERG should contact Lori Chlad, associate vice president for human resources, and fill out the application below.
+Employees interested in forming an ERG should contact Beth Lane, director of employee and labor relations, and fill out the application below.

 This policy applies to groups for all employees, volunteers and retirees of Colgate University.
 All ERGs, as do employees, have a responsibility to comply with university policies, including state and federal law.
 Activities of an approved ERG must be consistent with university policy, state and federal law, while engaged in an ERG activity.
 Behavior inconsistent with the guidelines could result in removal of the ERG or individuals could be subject to disciplinary action.